Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    and and having served as a teaching assistant with grading experience design is beneficial but not required.

-   _Possible Mentors_: Nia Heermance, William Allen, Barb Cutler
+   _Possible Mentors_: William Allen, Barb Cutler

    _GSoC Project Size_: 175 or 350 hours